golang-leipzig/golang-leipzig.github.io/content/posts/meetup-20-wrapup.md

 We keep this short, as there would be too many interesting things to mention that come up, if curious and fun people meet.

-Just to mention a few things:
+Just to name a few things:

 * [https://twitter.com/embano1/status/1417599138796118016](https://twitter.com/embano1/status/1417599138796118016)
 * [Cue](https://cuelang.org/)